What We Do

 Ambler Community Refrigerator

-Our members were some of the first to push for a branch of the Boys and Girls Club to come to West Ambler.
-When the Club did open here, we hosted them in our basement.
-And then, when their new building was under construction, they moved in with us again.
-We love the Club.
-Several of us have volunteered with their after-school programs; we do a “Boxes of Love” food drive for the kids and their families every Christmas (two of our members are pictured dropping off the boxes above), and we host them for an annual grillout at the church.
-Click here to check out what’s new at the Club on their Facebook page.
+We’re always looking to get to know our neighbors better and help out where we can.
+We pushed for a branch of the Boys and Girls Club to come to West Ambler, and when they did, we hosted them in our basement.
+When their new building was under construction, they moved in with us again.
+Several of us have volunteered with their after-school programs, and we do a “Boxes of Love” food drive for the kids and their families every Christmas.
+(One of our members is pictured doing the shopping above.)
+With Family Promise MontCo PA, we team up with other local churches to host and provide meals for people who don’t have a place to stay.
+And with WeCare Ambler, we help provide meals, snacks, and fun activities for local kids.

 WFCA, Mosaic Mennonite Conference, and Mennonite World Conference